-To study connections between eating patterns and type 2 diabetes, researchers collected information on diet and health habits from 29,206 men.
-The group, with an average age of 58 years, was followed for 16 years to determine who developed diabetes.
+To identify connections between eating patterns and type 2 diabetes, researchers collected information on diet and health habits from 29,206 men who were free of diabetes, heart disease, and cancer at the beginning of the study.
+The men, with an average age of 58 years, were followed for 16 years.
 After adjusting for other things that can affect risk—body mass index, other dietary habits, smoking, and exercise—the researchers found that:

-- men who ate one to two times per day had 25% higher risk of developing diabetes compared with men who ate three times daily, however,
+- Men who ate one to two times per day had 25% higher risk of developing diabetes compared with men who ate three times daily.

-- men who skipped breakfast and ate one to three times daily had a higher type 2 diabetes risk than men who ate breakfast and ate one to three times per day, and
+- Men who skipped breakfast and ate one to three times daily had a higher type 2 diabetes risk than men who ate breakfast and ate one to three times per day.

 Breakfast and beyond

 Skipping breakfast may be associated with an increased risk for type 2 diabetes, regardless of how many times a person eats each day.
-As well, skipping breakfast may set us up for eating just once or twice daily, another habit that may contribute to higher diabetes risk.
+In addition, skipping breakfast may set us up for eating just once or twice daily, another habit that may contribute to higher diabetes risk.
 Lots of snacking may be a problem too, but only if you’re carrying excess weight.
-Note that this study is observational, meaning it cannot prove cause and effect.
-Still, it appears that breakfast has an important role to play in keeping us healthy.
+Although these findings don't prove that missing breakfast is a cause of diabetes, it does suggest that breakfast may have an important role to play in keeping us healthy.